 My personal take: Speedify can make it look like I’m located in any one of 50 countries around the world, which seems to promise that I could access streaming content blocked in my own country.
 Unfortunately, I didn’t find that to be true.
 In each case, the service was able to determine I was using a VPN service and blocked the content.
 Other VPNs exist that can access this content reliably.

-Price: 4.5 Stars.
-Speedify costs $47.88/year for an individual, which is a cheaper annual rate than almost every other VPN I tested.
+Speedify costs $14.99/month or $76.49/year for an individual, which is a cheaper annual rate than almost every other VPN I tested.
 Some other services offer lower prices if paying for several years in advance, but Speedify doesn’t.
 Despite this, it remains very competitive.

-Support: 4.5 Stars.
-The Speedify Support Page offers a searchable knowledgebase with articles on many topics.
+The Speedify Support Page offers a searchable knowledge base with articles on many topics.
 Support can be contacted via email or a web form.